plasma4/magix-fix/DOCS.md

 ## Digging on your own
 This document unfortunately can't explain every single little detail about the game.
 If you're trying to understand something, perhaps look for examples in the code and try to get a function call stack with `console.trace()`!
 (Or you could just ask me on Discord if you're super stuck.)

-will make you fulfill one of two requirements to start cleaning [muddy water] and making [water] from it -> is part of what is needed to clean [muddy water] and turn it into normal [water]

 ## Effects
 Effects can be found from `item.effect`.
 (Find code for how effects function in `G.fullApplyUnitEffects` in `main.js` or `magixUtils.js`.)